ramerrick/ExLibris-Alma-change-portfolio-material-type/README.md

 <li>Iterating over the arrays above using a for loop, values contained in the arrays used to build individual links for each fine to be sent to the API</li>
 <li>Put API requests with JSON object and write response to variable</li>
 <li>Selection statement, look for error notifier with regular expressions:</li>
-		-If there is error: Look for error message in response using regular expressions and contain the message, add it to variable
+		-If there is error: Look for error message in response using regular expressions and contain the message, add it to variable</br>
 		-If there is no error add success message to variable
 <li>Add either success or error message (contained in variable) to the notes column of the data frame</li>
 <li>Write new data frame with updated notes column with error and success messages to csv</li>